IlkomUNJ/heap-sort-implementation-SKYTEXCoder/README.md

 1. **Clone this specific fork:**

-    Open a terminal and run:
+    Open a terminal of your own choice and run the following commands in order:

     ```bash
     git clone https://github.com/IlkomUNJ/heap-sort-implementation-SKYTEXCoder.git